 Wrightsair were great to deal with, booking and communication was easy.
 We not only learnt a lot about the area but had a great time during the flight.
 Give them a try if you decide to take to the air.

-3-Night Wilpena Pound Tour Inc Scenic Flight & 4WD Tour
+3-Night Wilpena Pound inc Scenic Flight & 4WD Tour

 Stay at Wilpena Pound Resort located within the Ikara-Flinders Ranges National Park.
-This extraordinary landscape is 800 million years old and has been home to Adnyamathanha people for tens of thousands of years.
+This extraordinary landscape is 800 million years old and has been home to Adnyamathanha people for 10,000's of years.
 Includes a 4WD tour with a local Aboriginal guide, a fixed wing scenic flight over Wilpena Pound, wildlife spotting & breakfast.

 Old Wilpena Station

 This heritage listed site gives a great insight into the area’s pastoral history.
 Established in 1851, the site remained a working station for a remarkable 135 years.
 It only ceased operation in 1986 which might explain why the old buildings are in such good condition.

 We visited here in the late afternoon.
 The sun cast a lovely gold light over the stone buildings creating a wonderful atmosphere.
 It was only us and a few kangaroos as we walked around reading about each of the buildings.

 There is a 4 kilometre, 90 minute walk to Old Wilpena Station from Wilpena Pound or you can drive there.
 The site is quite spread out but easy to get around.
 You can book 2 hour Aboriginal guided walks of the station at the Wilpena Pound Resort.